Hide

 5. pharmacist immuniser: Training requirements

-To maintain authority to immunise, the pharmacist immuniser must annually review best practice policy for immunisation and ensure their competence for each vaccine they administer.
-This maybe, but is not limited to, attendance at seminars on current practices, or formal immunisation update courses.
+Ongoing education: To maintain authority to immunise, the pharmacist immuniser must annually review best practice policy for immunisation and ensure their competence for each vaccine they administer.
+This may include, but is not limited to, attendance at seminars on current practices, or formal immunisation update courses.

 PSA Immunisation Training – Pharmaceutical Society of Australia